tfabris/BlueGigaEmpeg/README.txt

 an Arduino Mega board, to act as an interface between an empeg Car Mk2 (or Rio Car) MP3 player and a modern Bluetooth-equipped car.

-The empeg Car (small "e") player, also sold as the Rio Car, is an amazing in-dash MP3 player made from 1999-2001 whose features are still, to this day, better than any other in-car MP3 solution available.
+The empeg Car (small "e") player, also sold as the Rio Car, is an amazing in- dash MP3 player made from 1999-2001 whose features are still, nearly 20 years later, better than any other in-car MP3 solution available.
 However, the empeg Car didn't have Bluetooth since it wasn't in common use yet at the time.

 The purpose of this BlueGigaEmpeg interface is twofold:

-1. Bluetooth A2DP connection allows high quality stereo audio from the empeg to play on the modern car stereo speakers without needing an AUX input on the modern car stereo.
+1. Bluetooth A2DP connection allows high quality stereo audio from the empeg Car player to play on the modern car stereo speakers without needing an AUX input on the car stereo.
 The Bluetooth connection is useful because many cars no longer have an AUX input available, yet most modern cars now have Bluetooth available.

 2. Allow empeg Car to receive Bluetooth AVRCP commands such as "next",